imlauer/imlauer.github.io/index.md

 * **For marketing, the truth doesn't matter—only what sells and raises stock prices**. _YouTube removed dislikes and promotes shorts to show ads_, then they "worry" and remove videos for being "false information".
 * Before Netflix, YouTube, Spotify, people used P2P networks like Ares, Emule, Torrent to share music, but everything was corrupted by power, if you don't believe me, watch this [movie](https://www.youtube.com/watch?v=ZfOwwCoR0dE&list=PLTChAOKYIS4QYWmMt83YuQcKyjuocSrT5).
 * Statistics are a new form of advertising.
-* For Zoomers a mail client is an "app".
 * Vibecoding is a scam: You're still doing the coding, you're just using a different language (English, in this case), and English is a poor language for coding due to its imprecision.
 The moment you need to accomplish something new, you'll have to be as specific as possible, and the only reason it works for many common programming workflows is because they are common, the minute you try to do new things, you need to be as verbose as the underlying language.
 * In Argentina, internet service providers like Claro, Personal, and Movistar block access to LibreFutbol by DNS, due to few customers are willing to pay for the premium channels, Google removes all the piracy links which is why I use Yandex and torrent search with **qBitTorrent, btstrm** with **Jackett**.
 Here's a rewritten version of your statement: